pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 Future Known
 =============
-For comparison purposes, the simulations must first be run, supposing the prediction block **PRED** has perfect knowledge of the future.
+For comparison purposes and to establish a baseline, the simulations must first be run, supposing the prediction block **PRED** has perfect knowledge of the future.
 See :ref:`Rst2021_2022_KnownFuture` for the associated tutorials.

 Persistence
 ===========
-The second type of prediction that we have proposed is the previous period persistence model.
+The second type of prediction that is proposed is the previous period persistence model.
 Tutorials :ref:`Rst2021_2022_Persistence` present its usage for two different values of :math:`defAuth\_ hbBus\_ V^{max}_{rise}`.
 Compared to the first case (i.e. :math:`defAuth\_ hbBus\_ V^{max}_{rise} = 1.0250`), the second
 (i.e. :math:`defAuth\_ hbBus\_ V^{max}_{rise} = 1.0225`) is provided to show how the total number of voltage rise events
-could be reduced at a price of less yearly energy injection.
+could be reduced at a price of less yearly energy injection by the controllable Hv Prod.
 Both previously mentioned tutorials do not implement the robust  method introduced in section 2 of |vRiseBlockScheme|_ .
-For this case we provide :ref:`Rst2021_2022_PersistenceRob`.
+We provide :ref:`Rst2021_2022_PersistenceRob` for this method.

 Recurrent Neural Network
 ========================
-The third type of prediction model that is implemented is a Recurrent Neural Network.
+The last type of prediction model that is implemented is a Recurrent Neural Network.